LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

        - `<termEndYear>` (e.g., 1977)
          - The year in which the member’s service in that Congress ended.
        - `<district>` (e.g., 4)
          - The Congressional district represented by the member (exclusive to the House).
+The value of zero indicates the state has only one member in the House.
 - `<identifiers>`
   - Container for member’s identifying information.
 The `<identifiers>` element will include the following child:
   - `<bioguideID>` (e.g., L000174)